kelvinn/example-scheduled-machines/README.md

 - MACHINE_ID --> The ID of the machine you deployed to initially
 - FLY_API_TOKEN --> The result from above

 Voila!
-Next commit and you should get your new image pushed to Fly, and it will run once per hour.
+Next commit and you should get your new image pushed to Fly, and the machine will auto start once per hour and sleep when not running.